U.S. Super-Regional Championships Sponsored by Rockwell Collins

 What is a Super-Regional Championship Tournament?

-A Super-Regional Championship Tournament is a new tier for FTC events.
-It is an event to which Regional Championships advance teams, and then teams advance from the Super-Regionals to the World Championship.
+A Super-Regional Championship Tournament is an event to which Regional Championships advance teams, and then teams advance from the Super-Regionals to the World Championship.
 There are four FTC regions in the United States with additional regions to be determined internationally as the program grows.
 Each US region will host one Super-Regional.

 Why are we planning Super-Regionals?